 A wrongful death could occur as a result of a variety of situations, including:

-- Neglect or abuse on the part of a nursing home that results in decedent’s death
+- Neglect or abuse on the part of a nursing home or daycare center

-- Automobile, bus, train, airplane or other common carrier accident
+- Car, truck, motorcycle, bus, train, boat, or airplane accident

 Any damages awarded belong to the estate and pass as directed by the decedent’s will or by state law if such things are not specified in the will.